peteratseneca/dps923winter2014/Week_09/CD 2 1-M + Detail Disclosure/README.md

-### Week 9 code samples

-**Login**

-Shows how to implement a "login" scene.

-Features:
-- based on ClassesV4
-- useful for the programming assignment

-**CD Types V2**

-This is based on CD Types from week 6.

-Features:
-- its AlbumList scene includes small-sized images
-- the images are generated on-the-fly by an extension method ("Category") defined in the UIImage+Resizing category

 **CD 2 1-M +**

 The purpose of the app is to show you how to work with MULTIPLE entities in an object model.